Protect yourself: Flu, pneumonia, and RSV vaccine information

 Be sure to check with the provider you select to confirm that they offer the vaccine you wish to receive.

-Are flu, COVID-19, and RSV shots covered under my Capital Blue Cross health insurance plan?
+Are flu, pneumonia, and RSV shots covered under my Capital Blue Cross health insurance plan?

-Vaccines such as flu, COVID-19, and RSV may be included in your Capital Blue Cross health plan as a covered preventive benefit.
-Age restrictions may apply; you can get these shots from your provider.
+Vaccines for the flu, pneumonia, and RSV may be included in your Capital Blue Cross health plan as a covered preventive benefit.
+Age restrictions may apply.

 If you have Rx coverage with Capital Blue Cross, you can get vaccines at no cost from an in-network retail pharmacy.
 Show your ID card at any in-network pharmacy, supermarket pharmacy, or health clinic to have your shot covered by your applicable coverage benefit.